 Assignments submitted after the due date may be penalized with the loss of a partial letter grade (e.g.: A- to B+) for each day late.
-If you require an extension, email the instructor before the due date to explain any extenuating circumstances to support your request.
+If you require an extension, email the instructor before the due date.
+Note that you will have a 24-hour penalty-free grace period after the stated deadline to submit the guizzes and to submit your final paper.